wendell-hom/human_action_recognition/video_har/README.md

 Training using the SGD Optimizer with lr = 0.1, decay = 0.001, and momentum = 0.9 was also launched for the ResNeXt-101 architecture on the full Kinetics-600 dataset.

-Accuracy is currently at 28.1%
+Accuracy is currently at 28.7% on the 48th epoch, at about 3 hrs per epoch.